 Francesca Piana

-“Chaque Suisse devrait considérer comme son devoir
+Chaque Suisse devrait considérer comme son devoir

-d’être membre de la Croix-Rouge de son pays.”
+d’être membre de la Croix-Rouge de son pays.

 Introduction

 In late March 1921, members and delegates of the International Committee of the Red Cross (ICRC) gathered in Geneva for the 10th Conference of the Red Cross movement.
-In attendance were thirty-six Red Cross and Red Crescent national societies, along with thirty governments that had signed the Geneva Convention for the Amelioration of the Condition of the Wounded in Armies in the Field, and prominent international organizations.
+In attendance were members of thirty-six Red Cross and Red Crescent national societies, along with representatives of thirty governments that had signed the Geneva Convention for the Amelioration of the Condition of the Wounded in Armies in the Field, and prominent international organizations.
 As the supreme deliberative body of the Red Cross movement, the conference was intended to confirm the ICRC’s “influence and authority,” support the extension of its mandate in peacetime, and discuss financing.
 The conference was anything but impromptu.
-Since the end of the First World War, and especially following the creation in April 1919 of the League of Red Cross Societies [LRCS], another organization within the Red Cross movement, the ICRC pushed for the conference to be convened.
+Since the end of World War I, and especially following the creation in April 1919 of the League of Red Cross Societies (LRCS), another organization within the Red Cross movement, the ICRC had pushed for the conference to be convened.

-At the suggestion of Giovanni Ciraolo, the president of the Italian Red Cross, the ICRC frantically organized an exhibit for the paying public as a side activity to the conference.
+At the suggestion of Giovanni Ciraolo, president of the Italian Red Cross, the ICRC frantically organized an exhibit for the paying public as a side activity to the conference.
 The exhibit featured both photos and movies.
 At that time, the ICRC had already been using photographs, posters, and postcards to document its activities.
 Filmmaking, in contrast, represented a complete innovation for the organization.
 While photos and movies provided evidence and information about the activities of the ICRC, movies were intended to show the reality on the ground in a more truthful and emotional way than photos and texts alone could.

-On the ground floor of the Palais electoral, situated in downtown Geneva, national societies displayed photographs, pamphlets, posters, and various field materials, such as huge tents that occupied the centre of the room.
+On the ground floor of the Palais electoral, situated in downtown Geneva, national societies displayed photographs, pamphlets, posters, and various field materials, such as huge tents that occupied the center of the room.
 The first floor of the building was mainly reserved for the ICRC, which used maps to show the expansion of the Red Cross movement around the world and illustrate the growing cooperation and interdependence of national societies and the ICRC over the decades.
 On the same floor, a room was reserved for “propaganda movies.”
-Four of them portrayed the activities of the ICRC in post-war humanitarianism; the Italian Red Cross sent one that depicted young Italian pupils having their classes outdoors; another was from the Swedish Red Cross showing the repatriation of wounded soldiers throughout northern Europe.
+Four of them portrayed the activities of the ICRC in postwar humanitarianism; the Italian Red Cross sent one that depicted young Italian pupils having their classes outdoors; another was from the Swedish Red Cross showing the repatriation of wounded soldiers throughout northern Europe.
 The LRCS also projected movies sent by the American Red Cross, the Rockefeller Foundation, and the Young Men’s Christian Association (YMCA).
 At the time of the conference, the ICRC had made four movies, whereas the LRCS had collected sixty.

 The 10th Conference of the Red Cross movement is a historical laboratory in which various “forces, events, and structures” influenced the development and shape of the mandate of the ICRC, and which, in turn, were also influenced by the ICRC.
 This chapter breaks new ground by combining a local, national, and transnational perspective on the visual culture of the ICRC at the end of the First World War.
 It frames the relationship between the ICRC’s humanitarianism, photography, and cinema within the transnational emergence of Western civil society, modern humanitarianism, and mass culture.
-Since the end of the 19th century, international humanitarianism has been rooted in middle-class cultures throughout the West.
+Since the end of the nineteenth century, international humanitarianism has been rooted in middle-class cultures throughout the West.
 This chapter examines political, cultural, and religious spaces in which the ICRC operated, both in Geneva and, more broadly, throughout Switzerland.